kevin0120/mix/plugins/inputs/snmp_legacy/README.md

 Note: This example is like a bulk request a but using an other configuration

-Telegraf gathers value of OIDS of the table:
+Rush gathers value of OIDS of the table:

  - named **iftable1**